TodorSpasov1986/Project-1/README.md

 ### Unfixed Bugs

-No Unfixed bugs in the current version of the site
+No Unfixed bugs are found in the current version of the site

 ## Deployment